The Coal Loader has a range of ongoing events and activities that you can be involved with.

 2 Balls Head Drive, Waverton (on the right hand side before Balls Head Reserve).

-Parking is limited so we encourage you to come by:
+Parking is limited so we encourage you to:

 - Walk – visit us as part of several amazing North Sydney walking routes